MCP Servers

 🔧 Step-by-Step Setup Guide

-☁️ Using a remote MCP Server
+☁️ Using a remote/hosted MCP Server (SSE)

 These are hosted by the third party application itself.
 Setup is minimal.